univention/univention-corporate-server/doc/manual/mail/management.rst

 Mail quota
 ----------

 The size of the users' mailboxes can be restricted via the mail quota.
-When this is attained, no further e-mails can be accepted for the mailbox by the mail server until the user deletes old mails from her account.
+When this is attained, no further emails can be accepted for the mailbox by the mail server until the user deletes old mails from their account.

 The limit is specified in megabytes in the *Mail quota* field under :menuselection:`Advanced settings --> Mail`.
 The default value is ``0`` and